 As well as writing books and offering paid-for courses, the animator, director, illustrator and fine artist uses his YouTube channel to share his art, techniques and tips.
 Blaise's videos include walkthroughs on everything from how to draw wolves to plein air painting with goauche, along with time-lapse paintings, live-streamed chats with fellow artists, and traditional animation tutorials.

-Most of Aaron's videos are very long; the creative likes to take his time and show you everything he’s doing at a natural pace, which makes for an immersive and insightful viewing experience.
+Most of Blaise's videos are very long; the creative likes to take his time and show you everything he’s doing at a natural pace, which makes for an immersive and insightful viewing experience.

 04. Sarah Tepes